Technology has revolutionized the world over the past 20 years but that revolution didn’t come without a price.

 In the end, we must create a balancing act if we plan on using technology to its full advantage.

 Since 2012, Digital Detox® has been committed to helping people around the world improve their balance with technology.
-Through digital detox retreats, other immersive experiences, advanced research and more, we want to improved relationships with technology, both online and off.
+Through immersive experiences, and tools like our DORA Score™, we strive to improve relationships with technology, both online and off.